pkapadia9871/Javascript-Sample-Projects/README.md

 # Javascript-Sample-Projects

 This is a collection of sample projects in Javascript, HTML and CSS together.
 They are adapted from existing projects as an opportunity to play around with code and make small aesthetic changes to them.
-To run the code in Visual Studio run "start index.html".